DORSET WEDDING GUIDE

 Dorset’s south coast location gives it a generally milder climate than many other parts of the UK.
 Summers are often warm and fairly settled, while winters are usually less harsh than people expect.
 Even so, no month is guaranteed to be dry, and no season is quite as predictable as wedding marketing sometimes suggests.

-Coastal areas such as Bournemouth, Poole and parts of the Jurassic Coast often enjoy slightly brighter conditions and more sunshine than some inland parts of the county.
+Coastal areas such as Bournemouth, Poole and parts of the Jurassic Coast often enjoy slightly brighter conditions than some inland parts of the county.
 Areas with more tree cover, hills or valleys can feel cooler and more sheltered, which can be helpful in strong sun or wind, though they may stay cloudier for longer at certain times of day.

 For photography, the season tends to influence four things most: the quality of the light, the timing of golden hour, how much of the day can happen comfortably outdoors, and how the venue feels in its surroundings.
 For most couples, cost and guest availability matter just as much, and those can shift significantly across the year too.